 This statutory redundancy pay can help cover professional fees and repay debts, providing some financial relief during the liquidation process.

-In addition to redundancy pay, directors may also be eligible for other statutory entitlements, including arrears of wages, unpaid holidays, and notice pay.
-These entitlements can further assist in easing the financial burden during the liquidation process.
+In addition to redundancy pay, directors may also be eligible for other statutory entitlements, including wages arrears, unpaid holidays, and notice pay.
+These entitlements can further ease the financial burden during the liquidation process.

 Claiming Redundancy Pay